 Refresh Your Hair

 Add two tablespoons of rose water to a cup of water, then pour it through your strands after shampooing and conditioning for a DIY hair rinse.
-Yes, rosewater's increased hydrating properties extend to hair.
 Your strands will not only feel like you just gave them a quick deep conditioning treatment, but you'll also finish it out smelling faintly of roses.
 Don't feel like DIYing it?
-Give Playa's New Day Hair Mist ($24) a try.
+Give Christophe Robin's Instant Volume Hair Mist ($39) a try.

 Soothe Razor Burn